What is performance activism and why is it important to avoid it in marketing? - Punch Creative

 Genuine brands – Love Island X eBay

 Love Island recently chose to partner up with eBay for this year’s series of the show.
-Usually, the tv show partners up with fast fashion brands such as I Saw it First to dress the islanders.
+Usually, the TV show partners up with fast fashion brands such as I Saw It First to dress the islanders.
 However, this year they listened to their audience and their sustainability concerns.
 As a result, they decided to take a new direction for their partner.
-This year instead of having a disposable fashion attitude, they have switched to promoting pre-loved clothing by partnering with eBay.
-The islanders wore second-hand items from eBay or their own items from home.
+For 2023, instead of having a disposable attitude to fashion, they have switched to promoting pre-loved clothing by partnering with eBay.
+The islanders wore second-hand items from eBay or their own items from home (i.e. not performance activism).

 eBay has also carried on its mission to change the way consumers shop.
 They recently announced that Love Island finalist Tasha Ghouri is going to be the first-ever preloved ambassador for them.